 The Environmental Communication Division is also a vehicle for advancing the Greening of ICA in the areas of scholarship and education.
 It will help communication scholars improve the environmental performance of their universities, the media industries, and environmental organizations.
 The group will support members to integrate sustainability issues into their teaching and promote research in this area.

 The interest group began with it's initial meeting at ICA 2011 in Boston, Massachusetts with nearly 40 attendees.
 In 2012 we established bylaws and a full set of officers.
-By 2013 we have more than 180 members.
+By 2013 we had more than 180 members, and 2014 over 200 to gain Division Status.
 We maintain a a group web site (see link above) and discussion forums for group members in the MyICA/Organization Tools area of the ICA web site.

 New book of interest for Science and Environmental Communication Scholars